 The primary power-producing muscles used for cycling include the quadriceps, hamstrings, and glutes.
 The calf muscles, abdominals, and erector spinae, in conjunction with upper body muscles, are used for stability when riding your bike.

 Cycling is usually thought of as cardiovascular activity, and rightly so.
 But bike riding also works the skeletal muscles.
-The production of power that drives the pedals involves complex activation of several muscle groups.
-Of course, the muscles most used in cycling are the legs, but you use muscle groups through the trunk and upper body.
-Depending on your cycling discipline, the level activation of these groups will vary.
+The production of power that drives the pedals involves a complex activation of several muscle groups.
+Of course, the muscles most used in cycling are the ones in the lower body—mostly the quads and glutes.
+However, you use muscle groups throughout the core and upper body for balance and stability.
+Depending on your cycling discipline and bike fit the activation level of these groups will vary.

 Muscles Used In Cycling

 Riding a bike requires you to use your muscles for two different purposes—power production and balance.
 It requires quite a bit of muscle activation within complex, coordinated patterns.
 Of course, it all begins with the pedal stroke involving the quads and glutes as the main source of power.
 But you need a stable platform to efficiently deliver that force when you’re on the bike.
 That’s where your core and upper body muscles come into play as you balance over the three contact points on the bike.

 During a ride, you are continually activating muscle groups throughout the body to drive the pedals and keep yourself upright.
 The leg muscles produce pedaling power, and a variety of muscle groups through the body generate stability.

 The pedal stroke is a seemingly simple motion.
 Yet it involves several muscle groups that work in concert to provide power to the pedals.
 Overwhelming the muscles that are used in cycling are the quads.
 However, the glutes and hamstrings play a vital role as well.